Joshisubhash/verilogproblems/day-2/all_results.md

 # 📘 Verilog 100 Days – Waveform and Explanation Gallery

-This document shows the waveform results and brief explanations of full adder design.
+This document shows the waveform results and brief explanations of ripple carry adder design.

 ---